 Rotan is a very small city located in the state of Texas.
 With a population of 1,309 people and just one neighborhood, Rotan is the 763rd largest community in Texas.

-When you are in Rotan, you'll notice that it is more blue-collar than most other communities in America.
-43.28% of Rotan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Rotan is generally considered to be a blue-collar town.
+43.28% of the Rotan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rotan is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Rotan who work in teaching (14.59%), office and administrative support (11.80%), and farm management occupations (10.66%).

 Compared to the rest of the country, citizens of Rotan spend much less time in their cars: on average, their commute to work is only 18.97 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.